jayWaikato/incident-response-phishing-lab/README.md

    - Balancing security controls with usability
    - Avoiding alert fatigue with too many low-severity alerts
    - Fine-tuning phishing thresholds to catch threats without blocking legitimate email

 ---

-### Key Takeaways

-#### For Aspiring SOC Analysts

-1. **Understand the Attacker's Perspective:**
-   - Building the attack helps you understand detection logic
-   - Knowing how tools like Evilginx work improves defensive capabilities
-   - Adversary simulation is critical for validation

-2. **Master Your Security Stack:**
-   - Deep product knowledge accelerates investigation
-   - Understanding data flows between security products is essential
-   - Documentation and hands-on practice are equally important

-3. **Document Everything:**
-   - Detailed notes enable faster incident response
-   - Screenshots and logs are critical for reporting
-   - Clear documentation supports knowledge transfer

-4. **Think Like an Investigator:**
-   - Always ask "what happened, how, when, and why?"
-   - Build timelines to understand attack sequences
-   - Correlate data from multiple sources for complete picture

----